Aging Services Transportation Program Application

 • Individuals must be age 60+

-• Be able to walk independently and get in/out of the volunteer’s vehicle with little or no assistance.
+• Be able to walk independently and get in/out of vehicle with little or no assistance.

 • Participants who use a cane or walker are eligible if they meet the above requirements.